Switzerland Labor Work Visa Jobs 2025 – Application Process

 • Employers in Switzerland are required to provide evidence that they are unable to replace the position with a Swiss or EU/EFTA national.

-• The employer submits an application to the cantonal labor market authority on your behalf for a work permit.
+• The employer submits an application to the cantonal labour market authority on your behalf for a work permit.

 Visa Application: